 The council will plan to implement these savings in a controlled manner and by taking a strategic and mediumterm rather than a short-term approach.
 It can do this because it has built-up significant general fund reserves in recent years, both purposefully and through in-year underspending of the approved budget.
-These will be used to partially fund the budget in a planned way over the next four financial years until the reserves are forecast to reach the minimum prudential level as recommended by the chief finance officer.
+These will be used to partially fund the budget in a planned way over the next four financial years whilst key Fit for the Future savings programmes are delivered.